 Back to historical sources, however dubious, Phio Judeaus (Alexandria) and Josephus Flavius, wrote that the ancient Israelites went the seventh day assembled under one roof in the synagogues for meditation and instruction of the Torah.
 From these settings you could easily see men and women alike some fasting and praying, while others might indeed be feasting in the house or synagogue next to them.
 You could go to extremes with them both, over doing your eating, which leaves your digestive system riddled with troubles and kickstarts the raging process, or spending too much time fasting, leaving you skinny and without your natural strength.
 Or you can find some sort of middle ground, honouring So NiNI whatever approach you take, is the key nonetheless.
 In all you do, give honour to your Creator.

-Before you are left on your own to browse even more Scriptures, without my interpretation and answers, let me tell you what I do on the Sabbath.
-Usually, if I have a hectic working week with little or no time for reflection, Scripture and meditation, I write.
-That is to say, on this here blog.
-For you.
-I spend perhaps half the day giving finishing touches on the latest article, trying to get my typos and spelling correct, then I post.
-During the day I will have a meal, on a special occasion, a prayer request or some special event, I might fast and make petitions to So NiNi, for me or other people.
+Before you are left on your own to browse even more Scriptures, without interpretation and answers, let me tell you what I do on the Sabbath.
+Usually, if I have a hectic working week with little or no time for reflection, Scripture and meditation.
+During the day I will have a meal, on occasion, a prayer request or some special event, I might fast and make petitions to So NiNi, for me or other people.
 Fasting breaks many chains and seals your prayers, having them come to fruition much quicker than usual.
-So NiNi is not slow to hear, only you motivation for you prayer needs to rooted in love not in any other form of earthly need (greed, self indulgence, vanity, lust, etc).
+So NiNi is not slow to hear, only you motivation for you prayer needs to be rooted in love, and not in any other form of earthly needs (greed, self indulgence, vanity, lust, etc).
 Off course So NiNi will disregard your prayer, because after all He knows what you need even before you ask Him, right?
 (Matthew 6,8)

-To anser the question then, should you fast?
+To answer the question then, should you fast?
 Have these Scriptures give you a basis for answering that question...

 "On the appointed day in early autumn, you must spend the day fasting and not do any work.
 This is a permanent law for you, and it applies to those who are Israelites by birth, as well as to the foreigners living among you."